-- When an elected community council member submits her/his resignation; - When an elected community council member ceases to be resident within that community council area; - When an elected community council member has her/his membership disqualified (Clause 9).
+- When an elected community council member submits her/his resignation; - When an elected community council member ceases to be resident within that community council area;

+When an elected community council member has her/his membership disqualified (Clause 9).

-Should a vacancy or vacancies arise on a community council between elections, it shall be a requirement that the community council undertake appropriate election arrangements, in consultation with the local authority.
+Should a vacancy or vacancies arise on a community council between elections, it shall be a requirement that the community council undertake appropriate election arrangements, in consultation with Falkirk Council.
 Filling a vacancy can be undertaken either through the process of an interim election or by co-option.
-However, should circumstances arise that lead to the number of elected community councillors falling below HALF of the maximum permitted membership, the local authority shall be informed and shall undertake arrangements for an interim election to be held, as described within the Guidance Notes.
+However, should circumstances arise that lead to the number of elected community councillors falling below HALF of the maximum elected membership, Falkirk Council shall be informed and shall undertake arrangements for an interim election to be held.